StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 x = 20; //will compile, borrow ends after last use
 ```

 In Rust, `&` is a borrow.
-The assigned borrows the ownership and limits what can happen with the value while borrowed.
+The borrower takes ownership of the underlying data and limits what the original variable can do.

-## :interrobang: Procedural Programming
+## Procedural Programming

+Most procedural programming concepts are in Rust are similar to C++.
+There are a few that differ substantially such as Rust's `match` keyword.

 ### :interrobang: Flow Control